-Reunification, when the youth or young adult desires, is a primary option for housing stability as an exit pathway from the homeless response system.
+Family Reunification, when the youth or young adult desires, is a primary option for housing stability.
+When appropriate, housing providers work with the youth to reunify with family as an exit pathway from the homeless response system.
+Reunification services will be strengths-based, trauma informed, and culturally responsive with the goal of assessing family strengths and needs and should bring a team of partners together to support long-term family stability.